PanosGriziotis/ML-Extractive-Summarizer/README.md

 If you aim to train a new model or evaluate the system on test data, you must do the following:

-3) download the complete newsroom data as described in [here](https://lil.nlp.cornell.edu/newsroom/download/index.html)
+3) download the complete newsroom dataset as described in [here](https://lil.nlp.cornell.edu/newsroom/download/index.html)

 2) After downloading, extract downloaded folder to get train, dev and test json.gz files: